Mindfulness for Migraine & Headache Disorders

 This is an online event

-Join us on Tueday & Thursday evenings in August for a series of experiential mindfulness modalities beginning August 4th through August 27th.
+Join us Tuesdays & Thursdays at 6pmEST in October for a series of experiential mindfulness modalities beginning October 1st through October 29th.

 We are proud and excited to launch a new Mindfulness for Migraine Series in August.
 Mindfulness can be practiced in many forms other than sitting meditation.
 Moving meditations can be a mindful way to reduce stress - which is known to trigger attacks.
 These mindful practices can be done while moving or sitting.
 The practices we will offer are: